HaroldMills/Python-Windows-Service-Example/README.md

         pyinstaller example_service.spec

 and should be issued from the root repo directory.
-The built service will be in the directory `build\example_service`.
+PyInstaller will place the built service in the directory `build\example_service`.

 To install and start the service, issue the commands: